Uncovering Real-Time Bugs with Specialized RTOS Tools

 7 - J-Link requests are converted to CoreSight commands to obtain and display the value of variables graphically onto μC/Probe’s screens.

 8 - Another highly useful tool for testing/debugging live embedded systems is SEGGER’s SystemView .
-This tool typically works in conjunction with an RTOS and displays the execution profile of your tasks and ISRs on a timeline so you can view how long each task takes to execute (minimum/average/maximum), when tasks are ready-to-run, when execution actually starts for each task, when ISRs execute and much more.
+This tool typically works with an RTOS and displays the execution profile of your tasks and ISRs on a timeline so you can view how long each task takes to execute (minimum/average/maximum), when tasks are ready-to-run, when execution actually starts for each task, when ISRs execute, and much more.
 SystemView can help you uncover bugs that might go unnoticed, possibly for years.
 However, SystemView requires that you add code to your target (freely provided by SEGGER) that records RTOS events and ISRs.
 SystemView also consumes a small amount of RAM to buffer these events.

 9 - J-Link allows multiple processes to access CoreSight concurrently, so you can use all three tools at once.

 In a kernel-based application, each task requires its own stack.
 The size of the stack required by a task is application-specific .
 You are wasting memory if you make the stack larger than the task requires.
 If the stack is too small, your application will most likely write over application variables or the stack of another task.
 Any write outside the stack area is called a stack overflow.
 Of course, between the two alternatives, it’s better to overallocate memory for the stack than underallocate.
 You can thus reduce the chances of overflowing your stacks by overallocating memory.
 However, 25-50% additional stack space is all that is typically needed.
-Some CPUs, like those based on the ARMv8M architecture, have built-in stack overflow detection.
-However, that feature doesn’t help to determine the proper stack size; it just prevents the negative consequences of stack overflows.
+Some CPUs, such as those based on the ARMv8M architecture, have built-in stack overflow detection.
+However, that feature doesn’t help to determine the proper stack size.
+It just prevents the negative consequences of stack overflows.